 In 1989, faculty at BU embarked on an “experiment” to introduce students to “classic works in literature and the arts, great ideas in science, and the significant social events of the modern world.”
-Now, 30 years later, this experiment called the Core Curriculum has become a distinguished BU tradition.
+Now, 30 years later, this experiment has become a distinguished BU tradition.

 How does it work?
 Centered around weekly lectures and small discussion classes with faculty representing many disciplines and departments at BU, Core invites students to engage with enduring texts, art and stories.
 The program introduces students to ideas, aesthetics and experiments of foundational works in the liberal arts—works that have shaped our world.
 We believe that building a learning community requires many voices and perspectives, and we strive to foster a learning environment where students from all backgrounds, majors and specialties can contribute to the conversations.

 What is the curriculum?
 Core’s eight foundational classes work best together and we encourage first-year students to begin by completing our two-semester humanities sequence CC101: “Ancient Worlds” in the fall and CC102: “The Way” in the spring.
 These two courses establish a firm foundation in critical and creative thinking, and successful writing.
 Students who take our natural sciences sequence—CC111: “Origins” in the fall, and CC212: “Reality, Science and the Modern World” in the spring—will see the role that science plays in our everyday lives.
 Students are able to take singular classes in the Core, but will find a more enhanced experience by taking them together.